 French governments commonly refer to ad hoc committees tasked with providing information on crucial issues.
-In some cases, a report is requested from a single person.
+In rare cases, a report is requested from a single person.
 Committee members are mainly high-level civil servants, former or active politicians and academics, and often are chosen on the basis of their sympathy to the government in office at the time.
-Some reports are made public but others remain unpublished, in particular when the report's proposals appear too provocative to be accepted by social partners.
+Most reports are made public but a few remain unpublished, in particular when the report's proposals appear too provocative to be accepted by social partners.
 This situation raises the concern that opportunism may prevail over real strategic planning.
+The risk is that reports that are too innovative or provocative will be immediately buried by the government for fear that powerful lobbies will protest (in particular the public sector unions).

 Each minister is entitled to recruit 10 so-called cabinet members, usually young political appointees who are tasked with providing policy advice.
 However, short-term considerations are usually more important than strategic planning in this regard.
-In addition, some portfolios have high levels of ministerial turnover of ministers, making long-term planning impossible outside of senior civil servants' ability to carry through their own bureaucratic agendas.
+In addition, some portfolios have high levels of turnover of ministers, making long-term planning impossible outside of senior civil servants' ability to carry through their own bureaucratic agendas.

 The only bodies that take a long-term view in terms of strategic planning are bureaucratic departments, such as those in the finance, transport, environment and foreign affairs ministries.
 The committee of economic advisers attached to the prime minister's office produces reports on its own initiative or at the office's request.
 Its impact on actual policymaking is limited, however.
+The

-The Court of Accounts, whose reports often serve as the starting point of reforms, is taking on a growing importance with regard to long-term policymaking.
+Strategic Planning Score: 5 Court of Accounts, whose reports often serve as the starting point of reforms, is taking on a growing importance with regard to long-term policymaking.
 Its annual and special reports are attracting increasing attention from public authorities and the media.
+Some are prepared at the request of governmental authorities, but many are prepared on the court's own initiative.

 France Stratégie, an interesting think tank attached to the prime minister, has recently developed into a body of strategic planning and policy evaluation, although its impact on governmental policy is uncertain for the time being.
-OECD reports are not part of national strategic planning, but they are rather influential as they compare countries' performances and capacities to adjust to future challenges.
+OECD reports are not part of the national strategic planning framework, but they are rather influential, as they compare countries' performances and capacities to adjust to future challenges.
+Moreover, both the media and public opinion are very sensitive to international rankings.